 As part of the required success-oriented strategies, students on probation, post suspension and post dismissal are required to see a counselor for educational planning and academic support.
 Individualized strategies will be developed to assist the student to identify causes of academic difficulties and to achieve satisfactory grade point averages.
 College services will be utilized to help the student reach his or her educational potential and goals.
 Students who fail to see a counselor will not be allowed to register for subsequent classes.
 Students placed on suspension and dismissal may seek counseling assistance during the semester(s) of non-attendance.
-Upon returning to school, previously suspended and dismissed students will be placed on post suspension or post dismissal, restricted to a maximum of 13 credit hours and required to see a counselor to develop successoriented strategies before being allowed to register.
+Upon returning to school, previously suspended and dismissal, restricted to a maximum of 13 credit hours and required to see a counselor to develop successoriented strategies before being allowed to register.